May 2011, MLIS, Library and Information Science, University of South Carolina, Columbia, SC

 December 2005, A.B.
 History, Classics minor, (Artium Baccalaureatus, a bachelor’s degree with an emphasis on Latin or Ancient Greek) College of Charleston, Charleston, SC

-Teen Services Librarian II– East Baton Rouge Parish Library-Greenwell Springs Rd Regional Branch, August 2015-present
+Teen Services Librarian II– East Baton Rouge Parish Library-Greenwell Springs Rd Regional Branch, August 2015-October 2016

 -Provide reference and reader’s advisory service to patrons ages 12-17 at a regional branch library.